 \section{Abstract}

-In this work we study smooth complex quasi-projective surfaces whose fundamental group is a free product of cyclic groups.
-In particular, we prove the existence of an admissible map from the quasi-projective surface to a smooth complex quasi-projective curve.
-Associated with this result, we prove addition-deletion Lemmas for fibers of the admissible map which describe how these operations affect the fundamental group of the quasi-projective surface.
-Our methods also allow us to produce curves in smooth projective surfaces whose fundamental groups of their complements are free products of cyclic groups, generalizing classical results on $C_{p,q}$ curves and torus type projective sextics, and showing how general this phenomenon is.
+In the context of Serre's question, we study smooth complex quasi-projec\-tive varieties whose fundamental group is a free product of cyclic groups.
+In particular, we focus on the case of surfaces and prove the existence of an admissible map from such a quasi-projective surface to a smooth complex quasi-projective curve.
+Associated with this result, we prove addition-deletion lemmas which describe a natural operation correlating this family of quasi-projective surfaces and groups.
+Our methods also allow us to produce examples of curves in smooth projective surfaces whose complements have free products of cyclic groups as fundamental groups, generalizing classical results on $C_{p,q}$ curves and torus-type projective sextics, and describing the conditions under which this phenomenon occurs.